 On Their Own

 The Curiosity Set and Discovery Set were both designed to support one robot group.
-This makes them perfect investments for classrooms who plan to use Cubelets as a single station within a workshop-model classroom or a smaller resource within a robust Makerspace.
+This makes them perfect investments for classrooms that plan to use Cubelets as a single station within a workshop-model classroom or a smaller resource within a robust Makerspace.
 Many schools like to tiptoe into computer science by trying it out with lunch clubs or makerspaces that incorporate a smorgasbord of potential resources.
 It is common for a school to purchase a few Curiosity Sets or Discovery Sets for their first foray into Cubelets.
-That’s enough Cubelets for a couple groups to build robots simultaneously.
+That’s enough Cubelets for a couple of groups to build robots simultaneously.

 The great thing about both sets is they are packaged to enable easy accountability and management.

 First, each group has their own box.
 All you need to do is label each box to keep track of which group is responsible for which kit!